grafana/grafana/docs/sources/setup-grafana/configure-grafana/enterprise-configuration/index.md

 Name of the TrueType font file with italic style.

-### max_retries
+### max_retries_per_panel

-Maximum number of rendering request retries before returning an error.
+Maximum number of panel rendering request retries before returning an error.
 0 means disabling the retry feature.
 This is available in public preview, this requires the 'reportingRetries' feature toggle.

 ## [auditing]